 In 2019 NHSE/I started to fund Social Prescribing Link workers through the emerging Primary Care Networks and the Community Mental Health programme in Lincolnshire.

-Both organisations have come together to develop a one provider approach for Lincolnshire, which will streamline their processes and bring consistency in how they deliver Social Prescribing.
+These organisations have come together to develop a shared approach for Lincolnshire, which will streamline processes and bring consistency in how Social Prescribing is delivered.

 Please click on the sections below for more information.